island-is/cache/README.md

 ### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key
+* `success` - A boolean value to indicate whether the action ran successfully

 > See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output